mrc2rules/AsusTUF-Help-Guide/windows/english-en/windows/debloating-windows.md

 {% step %}
 ### Remove pre-installed applications

-This guide will be using the Windows debloat script by [Win11Debloat by Raphire](https://github.com/Raphire/Win11Debloat).
+This guide utilizes the [Win11Debloat](https://github.com/Raphire/Win11Debloat) PowerShell script created by Raphire.
 It can remove pre-installed bloatware apps, disable telemetry, remove intrusive interface elements and much more.
 To see a list of what's removed by default, [click here](https://github.com/Raphire/Win11Debloat#default-settings).\